Intro To Product Shelf Life Stability And Acidity

 For many products, acidity is a very important aspect of development, as it can help ensure shelf life stability.
 In small batches of food manufacturing, pH is a critical factor enabling your product to be shelf-stable. pH is important for food items as pathogenic bacteria cannot grow in a low pH environment.

 Each bacteria has a different acidity threshold that will kill it.
 The most dangerous pathogen as far as shelf stability is concerned is Clostridium botulinum (botulism) which cannot grow below a pH of 4.5.
 As a reference, vinegar and lemon juice have an approximate pH of 2.
 Tomatoes have an approximate pH of 4 and most vegetables have a pH between 6 and 7, which is close to neutral.
-As a contrast, soapy water has a pH of approximately 12, which is alkaline.
-Ingredients with a low pH are sour and any additions of acid – lactic, malic, citric, vinegar, lemon juice or any other acids – will make your product tarter.
+In contrast, soapy water has a pH of approximately 12, which is alkaline.
+Ingredients with a low pH are sour and any additions of acid – lactic, malic, citric, vinegar, lemon juice, or any other acids – will make your product tarter.

 To be safely packed, your product’s pH generally is used in conjunction with temperature to prevent the possibility of mold or pathogen growth.
 When used together and evaluated by a recognized process authority, your product may be stored at ambient temperatures and will be safe for an extended time.
 This can be done without the addition of dangerous chemicals.